cosinekitty/astronomy/source/csharp/README.md

 relative position vector of a target body as seen by an observer body at a given observation time.

+For geocentric calculations, [`Astronomy.GeoVector`](#Astronomy.GeoVector) also includes light travel time correction, but the time `t` embedded in its returned vector refers to the observation time, not the backdated time that light left the observed body.
+Thus `BackdatePosition` provides direct access to the light departure time for callers that need it.

 For a more generalized light travel correction solver, see [`Astronomy.CorrectLightTravel`](#Astronomy.CorrectLightTravel).

 | Type | Parameter | Description |